wildfly/quickstart/messaging-clustering/README.md

 1. If it is running, stop the ${product.name} server.

-2. If you plan to test using a standalone server, backup the file:
+2. If you plan to test using a standalone server, back up the file:

         ${jboss.home.name}/standalone/configuration/standalone-full-ha.xml

-3. If you plan to test using a managed domain, backup the following files:
+3. If you plan to test using a managed domain, back up the following files:

         ${jboss.home.name}/domain/configuration/domain.xml
         ${jboss.home.name}/domain/configuration/host.xml